StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md

 All packages are hosted on an HTTPS-secured website and come with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum) and a [GPG](https://www.gnupg.org/) signature for verification.

-!!! info "Package sources deprecated"
+!!! info "Deprecated package sources"
     Packages are no longer distributed from `https://archives.strangebee.com/` or `https://download.thehive-project.org/`.

 ## Why APT and YUM repositories are being deprecated